ipetkov/crane/docs/API.md

 #### Optional attributes
 * `cargoAuditExtraArgs`: additional flags to be passed in the cargo-audit invocation
   - Default value: `"--ignore yanked"`
-* `cargoExtraArgs`: additional flags to be passed in the cargo invocation
-  - Default value: `""`
 * `pname`: the name of the derivation; will _not_ be introspected from a `Cargo.toml` file
   - Default value: `"crate"`